dy/piezo/docs/r&d.md

 ## [x] `a <~ b` vs `a < ~b` -> use `a ~< b` instead

 ## [ ] Case-insensitive variable names?

+0. Case-insensitive

+- `AbB` vs `ABb` can be different chords, but lino mixes them up together
+- `X1` and `x1` can be different things in math
+- `sampleRate` becomes `sampleRate` - can be confusing
+- export naming requirement: `'AbB': AbB, 'sampleRate': sampleRate.`
+- not conventional

 1. Case-sensitive